weaviate/weaviate-io/developers/weaviate/model-providers/friendliai/index.md

 <BetaPageNote />

-:::info Added in `v1.27.0`
+:::info Added in `v1.26.0`
 :::

 FriendliAI offers a wide range of models for natural language processing and generation.
-Weaviate seamlessly integrates with FriendliAI's APIs, allowing users to leverage FriendliAI's models directly within the Weaviate database.
+Weaviate seamlessly integrates with FriendliAI APIs, allowing users to leverage FriendliAI's powerful inference engine within the Weaviate database.

-These integrations empower developers to build sophisticated AI-driven applications with ease.
+FriendliAI integration empowers developers to build sophisticated AI-driven applications with ease.

 ## Integrations with FriendliAI